When used appropriately and in moderation, those who can tolerate caffeine will find enormous benefits in drinking coffee every day.

-Oh coffee!
+Oh, coffee!
 Where do I even begin?
-When it comes to health and well being, coffee has been heavily disputed.
+When it comes to health and well-being, coffee has been heavily disputed.
 You either love it or hate it.
-Think it's one of the best things for your health or believe it simply a drug.
-Well I personally I cannot imagine a day without it.
+Think it's one of the best things for your health or believe it is simply a drug.
+Well, I personally cannot imagine a day without it.
 Even during pregnancy I still drank a cup every morning but switched to half decaf.

-While digging into this topic and not just relying on my personal preference, I was seeing some outdated research touting coffee as unhealthy but also spotted a lot of emerging studies that put coffee on a pedestal. (where it belongs, in my humble opinion).
-Even Mayo clinic recognizes that some of the previous research did not take into account other confounding factors such as smoking and lack of physical activity.
+While digging into this topic and not just relying on my personal preference, I saw some outdated research touting coffee as unhealthy but also spotted a lot of emerging studies that put coffee on a pedestal. (where it belongs, in my humble opinion).
+Even the Mayo Clinic recognizes that some of the previous research did not take into account other confounding factors such as smoking and lack of physical activity.